Announcement: Chapter quizzes are not working as of summer 2023.

 By the end of this chapter, students should be able to:

-- Explain the origin of magma as related to plate tectonic settings.
+- Explain the origin of magma it relates to plate tectonics

-- Describe how Bowen’s Reaction Series relates to the temperature of mineral crystallization and melting.
+- Describe how the Bowen’s Reaction Series relates mineral crystallization and melting temperatures

-- Explain magma, and rock compositions and textures used to classify igneous rocks.
+- Explain how cooling of magma leads to rock compositions and textures, and how these are used to classify igneous rocks

-- Describe volcano types, eruptive styles, composition, and tectonic setting.
+- Describe volcano types, eruptive styles, composition, and their plate tectonic settings

-Igneous rocks form from liquid or molten material called magma (in the ground) or lava (on the surface).
-It is sometimes believed that the entire interior of the Earth is liquid; this is not the case.
-Except for the Earth’s outer core and a few minor pockets and zones near the surface where the materials are molten, the Earth is a solid body.
-Thus, the source for volcanoes and igneous rocks is controlled by geologic processes in the crust and upper mantle.
+Igneous rock is formed when liquid rock freezes into a solid rock.
+This molten material is called magma when it is in the ground and lava when it is on the surface.
+Only the Earth’s outer core is liquid; the Earth’s mantle and crust is naturally solid.
+However, there are a few minor pockets of magma that form near the surface where geologic processes cause melting.
+It is this magma that becomes the source for volcanoes and igneous rocks.
 This chapter will describe the classification of igneous rocks, the unique processes that form magmas, types of volcanoes and volcanic processes, volcanic hazards, and igneous landforms.

 4.1 Classification of Igneous Rocks